Neural correlates of consciousness: Neurobiological approach to consciousness

-Proposals that have been advanced over the years include: what characterizes the NCC?
+Questions that have been raised over the years include: what characterizes the NCC?
 What are the commonalities between the NCC for seeing and for hearing?
 Will the NCC involve all the pyramidal neurons in the cortex at any given point in time?
 Or only a subset of long-range projection cells in the frontal lobes that project to the sensory cortices in the back?
 Neurons that fire in a rhythmic manner?
 Neurons that fire in a synchronous manner?

 The growing ability of neuroscientists to manipulate neurons using methods from molecular biology in combination with optical tools (e.g., Adamantidis et al. 2007) depends on the simultaneous development of appropriate behavioral assays and model organisms amenable to large-scale genomic analysis and manipulation.
 The combination of fine-grained neuronal analysis in animals with increasingly more sensitive psychophysical and brain imaging techniques in humans, complemented by the development of a robust theoretical predictive framework, will hopefully lead to a rational understanding of consciousness, one of the central mysteries of life.

 Research has shown a correlation between significant measurable changes in brain structure at the end of the second trimester of the human fetus development, which facilitate the emergence of early consciousness in the fetus.
 These structural developments include the maturation of neural connections and the formation of key brain regions associated with sensory processing and emotional regulation.
 As these areas become more integrated, the fetus begins to exhibit responses to external stimuli, suggesting a nascent awareness of its environment.
 This early stage of consciousness is crucial, as it lays the foundation for later cognitive and social development, influencing how individuals will interact with the world around them after birth.